badek23/HandwrittenNumbers/README.md

 For the updated project:
 - neural_tensorflow.py: The script for the deployed app
 - training_model_tensorflow.ipynb: The code for training the neural network; this code produces the trained_params_tensorflow folder
-- trained_params_tensorflow: The saved trained model
+- trained_params_tensorflow: The folder containing the trained model